sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 The rounding function now rounds the start time back to the rounding boundary.
-However, the default start time is passed to _firstNextBoundary_ as one millisecond before start time, since the default addition of 1 hour and the _startOf('hour')_ function cancel each other out.
+However, the default start time is passed to _findNextCustomBoundary_ as one millisecond before start time, since the default addition of 30 minutes and the _startOfDuration(...)_ function cancel each other out.

 Since we want to set the first booking slot manually, we can pass the start time directly.
 However, we will need to pass _true_ as the